RaymondHuang210129/UIUC-Audio-Lab/README.md

     - Sample the background noise from recording and denoise with spectral subtraction and median filtering
     - Dynamically sample the noise by using voice activity detector to get better result in every moment

+- **W8**: Pitch Tracking and modifications

+    - Track the voice pitch by using autocorrelation and ignore un-pitched frames
+    - Track the voice pitch by detecting zero-crossing and tune the sound with pitch synchronous overlap adding (PSOLA)